 Kimia Ghobadi is a John C. Malone Assistant Professor in the Department of Civil and Systems Engineering.
 She is a member of The Center for Systems Science and Engineering and the Malone Center for Engineering in Healthcare.

-Kimia’s research interests is in the using mathematical models, optimization, and analytics to solve problems in complex systems.
-She is particularly interested in solving healthcare problems that are implementable and have a meaningful impact in the field and society.
+Her research focuses on using mathematical models, optimization, and analytics to solve problems in complex systems.
+She is particularly interested in solving healthcare problems that are implementable and have a meaningful impact on the field and society.
 To efficiently solve such problems, she is working on developing models and techniques in inverse optimization, mixed-integer programming, and online algorithms.
 Her recent research interests include scheduling techniques for staff and patients in hospitals and outpatient settings, using analytics to improve overcrowding in Emergency Departments, designing radiation therapy treatment plans for brain cancer patients, and developing provably efficient online scheduling algorithms.